HelixaL33T/-DiscordJS-Bots-/README.md

 # Installation
 - Clone this repository to your local machine.

+- Install Discord.JS
-- Run the npm install command to install discord.js
+  ( npm install discord.js )

 - Open config.js file and modify the different properties to your liking.
 Most options are straightforward, however, there is commenting where approriate